chainpoint/bitcoin-header-node/README.md

 ```

 Alternatively, adding it to a bcoin.conf configuration file in your node's prefix directory or as an
 environment variable `BCOIN_START_HEIGHT` will also work.
-For a start-tip, you must pass in an
+For a start-block, you must pass in an
 array of two raw block headers (i.e. as Buffers).

 ## Header Node Client